Magnite to Present at Upcoming Financial Conferences

-NEW YORK, May 06, 2022 (GLOBE NEWSWIRE) -- Magnite (Nasdaq: MGNI), the world's largest independent omnichannel sell-side advertising platform, today announced management will be presenting at the following financial conferences:
+NEW YORK, May 06, 2022 (GLOBE NEWSWIRE) -- Magnite ( MGNI), the world's largest independent omnichannel sell-side advertising platform, today announced management will be presenting at the following financial conferences:

 - Management will host meetings in person and present and webcast at the 17th Annual Needham Technology & Media Conference in New York City on Tuesday, May 17 at 9:30 a.m. eastern time